 You’ll work closely with your faculty advisor throughout your time at OSU, helping you gain the skills and confidence needed for a successful career.

-Our Ph.D.
-Program in Public Health prepares students for careers in research, university teaching in graduate programs, policy analysis and development, and high-level public health positions.
+With a Ph.D. in public health, you’ll be prepared for a career in research, university teaching in graduate programs, policy analysis and development, or high-level public health positions.